Carsten Herrmann-Pillath: Research

 Carsten Herrmann-Pillath contributed widely to the cross-disciplinary foundations of economics, with applications in empirical research and policy design, especially in research on the Chinese economy and international trade policy.
 His essential philosophical resources are Hegel and Peirce.
 In the field of evolutionary and ecological economics, he proposes a theory of economic growth that takes the concepts of energy and information as fundamental building blocks.
-This theory has been expanded to a theory of the technospere as emergent level of Earth system evolution.
+This theory has been expanded to a theory of the technosphere as emergent level of Earth system evolution.
 He proposes a naturalistic theory of institutions, taking money as a central application, which combines modern neuroeconomics and behavioural economics with Masahiko Aoki's theory of institutions.
 His synthesis is grounded on a semiotic and evolutionary reformulation of neuroeconomics.
 His institutional theory focuses on the notion of ‘performativity’ and ties up with recent developments in sociology and philosophy (actor-network theory, science and technology studies).
 In the field of international economics, he proposes the new paradigm of ‘deliberative trade policy’, with applications on the WTO.
 His long-time research on China has been condensed in a cultural theory of the Chinese economy, that centres on the concept of ‘ritual’.
 Currently, he works on a ‘critical theory of the economy’.

 His long-time research on China has been condensed in a cultural theory of the Chinese economy, that centres on the concept of ‘ritual’.
 In his recent work (together with Stephan Bannas) he has suggested the radical transformation of the modern capitalist economy, with key features such as geocentrism, definancialization, the abolition of all forms of limiting personal liability, and a new model of Universal Basic Income.